Santa Maria Maggiore, Trento: Founding, development and history

 Traditionally, the foundation of the cathedral was attributed to St. Vigilius, the third Bishop of Trento, in the late fourth of early fifth century, but archaeological investigations between 1974 and 1978 and again in 2007–2009 have cast further light on the story of the building.
-In the Roman period, there were public buildings, including a public baths, on the site where the cathedral was later built.
+In the Roman period, there were public buildings, including public baths, on the site where the cathedral was later built.
 The original cathedral itself was built somewhat later than previously thought, in the late fifth or early sixth century, and had a large space divided into three naves.
 The chancel of this church, which was still in use towards the end of the tenth and eleventh centuries, contains traces of an opus sectile pavement dating to late antiquity, which was later replaced with a mosaic from the middle of the sixth century.

-Between the late eighth and early ninth centuries a number of building works were undertaken on the cathedral, in particular the addition of richly-decorated stone liturgical fittings, including a rood screen and a ciborium.
+Between the late eighth and early ninth centuries a number of building works were undertaken on the cathedral, in particular the addition of richly decorated stone liturgical fittings, including a rood screen and a ciborium.
 In the late tenth or early eleventh centuries the old church was demolished, and its structure, including the Carolingian fittings, were used as building materials for a new church, smaller than the previous one.
 It had a semicircular central apse with two side-apses.

 Evidence from a find of coins indicates that after 1290 a third church was built on the site of the previous one.
 This one had two naves ending in symmetrical apses.
 This building preserved, among other elements of earlier edifices, fragments of frescoes and parts of a Gothic fascicule semi-pillar at one of its entrances.

 In 1520, work started on the current church, at the direction of Bernardo Clesio.
 Between 1899 and 1901 further works and restoration modified the renaissance façade.

 Santa Maria Maggiore was the site of the Third Session of the Council of Trent (1545–1563).

 After archaeological and restoration works, the church reopened to the public in April 2012 and the altar was consecrated on 30 September 2012.